 – Test backups and conduct drills often, ensuring you can restore a down server from your backed up data.

 – Document procedures for conducting all the phases of your Disaster Recovery plan.
-Having this documentation in the hands of trusted personnel within your organization.
+Have this documentation in the hands of trusted personnel within your organization.

 – Update your plan yearly.
 Personnel change, phone numbers change, suppliers change and technology changes.
 A business continuity plan that hasn’t changed in 2 years may be useless when a disaster strikes.